cse110-fa21-group15/cse110-fa21-group15/admin/misc/rules.md

 ## General Responsibilities for All Team Members
 - Attend all meetings, and if not, inform Team Leads 24 hours in advance.
+  - Relay information to Team Leads about progress.
 - Maintain communication and check Team Slack at least everyday.

 ## Resolving Conflicts